-Jane brings a passion to help animals as well as a degree in Psychology and Accounting and 30 years of accounting experience to the Executive Vice President position.
-She spent the last eight years as the Business Manager for Kent Youth, Inc., and she lives in Chestertown with her husband, Fred, two cats, and two dogs.
+Jane brings a passion to help animals as well as a degree in Psychology and Accounting and 30 years of accounting experience to the Executive Director position.
+Prior to joining the Shelter, she spent eight years as Business Manager for Kent Youth, Inc., and lives in Chestertown with her husband, Fred, two cats, and two dogs.

-Jane is bringing a full-circle perspective of the organization to her new role, and she has already identified her biggest priorities.
-She says, “I hope to develop, in conjunction with our board of directors, a solid strategic plan to move our shelter forward.
+Jane brings a full-circle perspective of the Shelter to her role and says of her biggest priorities: “I hope to develop, in conjunction with our board of directors, a solid strategic plan to move our shelter forward.
 We need to increase the adoptability rate of our pets, educate the members of our community on the importance of spay and neuter, and improve our financial situation to address the many needs of our shelter.”